roshan10597/Airbnb-booking-analysis--Roshan-Tile/README.md

 # Airbnb data analysis Roshan Tile
-In these we analize the data regarding the AirBNB's of Newyork city.
+In these we analize the data regarding the Airbnb's of Newyork city.